 In addition, the recipe includes psyllium seed husk, which has insoluble fibers to help as well.
 All of the main ingredients meet the required nutritional profiles for overall health, too.
 However, if hairballs aren’t your main concern, this probably won’t bring a lot of benefit to your kitty.

-To conclude, when it comes to premium options, we think this is the best cat food to help with shedding.
+To conclude, when it comes to our top picks, we think this is one of the best cat foods to help with shedding.

 4. Taste of the Wild Canyon River Grain-Free Dry Cat Food

 If your grain-allergy sufferer is having hair loss issues, Taste of the Wild Canyon River Grain-Free Dry Cat Food is an exceptionally healthy choice.
 It is a bit on the expensive side, but the food quickly pays for itself in results.

 Taste of the Wild prides itself on offering protein as the main ingredient, creating solid muscles and healthy hair growth.
 Each cup contains 350 calories.
 It contains 32% crude protein, 16% crude fat, 3% crude fiber, and 10% moisture.

 Another perk to this cat food is that it contains guaranteed live probiotics to aid in gut health.
 It also has tons of healthy vitamins, minerals, and fatty acids to give your cat the nutrition they need.
 It’s also quite a low-calorie meal for Taste of the Wild, so it works well for indoor cats.

 American Journey Grain-Free Dry Cat Food is one of our favorites for combating shedding issues and we think it is the best cat food for shedding and hair loss.
 No irritating grains to trouble the tummy, but there’s no scrimping on nutrition here.
 This recipe is full of all the goodies your kitties need to stay their healthiest.